linuxserver-archive/docker-flood-stale/READMETEMPLATE.md

 * `-p 1234` - the port(s)
-* `-v /config` - explain what lives here
+* `-v /config` - where flood should store it's config files
+* `-v /downloads` - path to your downloads folder
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it flood /bin/bash`.

 ### User / Group Identifiers